loader image

 Yes and no. Inputs from GE plants are prohibited with the following allowances for input substrates (growth media).

-If the substance (input) includes the substrate or growth medium, the ingredients contained in the substrate must be listed on Table 4.2, column 1 or 2, for crop inputs; 5.2 or 5.3 for livestock inputs and 6.3, 6.4 or 6.5 for prepared products.
+If the substance (input) includes the substrate or growth medium, the ingredients contained in the substrate must be listed on Table 4.2, column 1 or 2, for crop inputs; Table 5.2 or 5.3 for livestock inputs and Table 6.3, 6.4 or 6.5 for prepared products.
 All substance annotations apply.
 If the substance does not include the substrate or growth medium, and that is confirmed in writing from the supplier, the substance has to have been produced on a non-GE substrate or growth medium, if commercially available.
 Refer to 4.1.3, 5.1.2 and 6.2.1 of CAN/CGSB-32.311.

 We use organic cookies to give you the best experience on our website by analyzing anonymized traffic.